-3.6 explain the contributions of the liver to the maintenance of normal levels of carbohydrates, proteins and lipids, as well as vitamins and minerals in the blood and other tissues;
+3.6 explain the contributions of the liver to the maintenance of normal levels of carbohydrates, proteins and lipids, as well as vitamins and minerals in the blood and other tissues; and

-3.7 identify the endocrine glands and their respective hormones that contribute to the regulation of corresponding systems in the maintenance of homeostasis.
+3.7 identify the endocrine glands and their respective hormones that contribute to the regulation of corresponding systems in the maintenance of homeostasis

 Methods of Instruction: Instruction will consist of a combination of lectures, laboratory experiments, general class discussion, and individual study.

-Outcomes Assessment: All test and exam questions are blueprinted to course objectives.
+Outcomes Assessment: All test questions are blueprinted to course objectives.
 Data is collected and analyzed to determine the level of student performance on these assessment instruments in regards to meeting course objectives.
 The results of this data analysis are used to guide necessary pedagogical and/or curricular revisions.

 Course Requirements: All students are required to:

-1. Attend class regularly.
-Excessive absences or late arrivals negatively affect student understanding of the material and, therefore, performance in the course.
+1. Attend class.
+Absences or late arrivals negatively affect student understanding of the material and, therefore, performance in the course.

 2. Complete assigned reading and homework in a timely manner and contribute to class discussions, which will greatly enhance your chance of success in this course.
-Science cannot be understood without doing a significant amount of outside study.
+Science cannot be understood without doing a considerable amount of outside study.

-3. Take exams when scheduled.
-Policies regarding make-up exams are established by individual instructors.
+3. Take tests when scheduled.
+Policies regarding make-up tests are established by individual instructors.

 Methods of Evaluation: Final course grades will be computed as follows: